 Clothing inventory should be completed to ensure the child has an adequate wardrobe when placed.
-Initial costs to bring the wardrobe to the standard set by the Region are covered with prior approval.
-The costs for CFS foster/kinship homes are either covered by re-imbursement of caregiver's expenditures or by providing a Purchase Authorization and Invoice (CS0018C) to the caregivers to purchase wardrobe items.
+In consultation with the service team, initial costs to bring the wardrobe to standard set by the Region are covered with prior approval.
+The costs for CS foster/kinship homes are either covered by re-imbursement of caregiver's expenditures or by providing a Purchase Authorization and Invoice (CS0018C) to the caregivers to purchase wardrobe items.
 For Agency homes and CSD files, their process for reimbursement will apply.